 - Sessions are conducted in a panel-discussion format.

-- Panels are grouped by discipline/topic.
+- Panels of four students are grouped by discipline/topic.

 - Each of the presenters on a panel gives a 10-minute presentation.

 - Panels conclude with a 15-minute discussion session.